 When the Adverts (including brilliantly named bassist Gaye Advert) debuted on a 1977 Stiff 45 with “One Chord Wonders,” the young London (by way of Devon) quartet could barely play their instruments.
 But that didn’t keep vocalist-guitarist Tim (T.V.)
 Smith’s song from offering a witty commentary on earnest incompetence.
 By the time they recut the tune for their first LP, the Adverts had acquired just enough proficiency to make a positive difference.

-In its own way, Red Sea is the equal of the first Sex Pistols or Clash LP, a hasty statement that captures an exciting time.
+In its own way, Red Sea — produced by John Leckie — is the equal of the first Sex Pistols or Clash LP, a hasty statement that captures an exciting time.
 Smith’s tunes almost all offer a new wrinkle on issues of the day; when they fall into a rut, as in “Bored Teenagers,” his breathy, urgent vocals compensate.
 It’s too bad the original album didn’t include the ghoulishly funny “Gary Gilmore’s Eyes,” a wicked single about a blind person who receives a transplant from you-know-(but-may-not-remember)-who.
 (That omission was rectified on the 1982 reissue but then repeated when a pressing boo-boo left it off the vinyl version of the ’90 reissue.
 The CD, however, does contain that tricky little item.)